NexMaker-Fab/2023zjudemini-hi1/md/02_CAD.md

 - Design and engineer products how you want to ensure aesthetics, form, fit and function

-- Engineer, design and create anything with comprehensive electronics and PCB design tools
+- Engineer, design and create anything with comprsehensive electronics and PCB design tools

 - Save time and money and get quality parts out the door faster